 Notice the Business Type.
 This is simply the type of business this supplier is in.
 It should come as no surprise that they are a manufacturer, but what is interesting is that they are also a trading company.

-- If you request a product they cannot build, they will find another, second supplier to build it for you.
+When a supplier is also a trading company, if you request a product they cannot build to completion, they will find another, second supplier to build the rest for you.
 Then this second supplier will ship it to them who will ship it to you or Amazon's fulfillment center.

 You also get facts like annual revenue, ownership type, production capacity, and more!